shaunxwang/mysite/content/home/experience.md

   date_end = "2019-10-01"
   description = """Responsible for requirement collection, methodology design, feedback loop, stakeholder management, analysis, results delivery.

-  * Deep-mined of Salesforce Objects and Marketing Cloud for statistical analysis including but not limited to: segmentation, linear regression, correlation study, seasonality study and distribution analysis
+  * Deep-mining of Salesforce Objects and Marketing Cloud for statistical analysis including but not limited to: segmentation, linear regression, correlation study, seasonality study and distribution analysis
   * Constructed APAC data visualisation platform on BIRST
   * Created ETL jobs on Snowflake in SQL
   * Managed monthly reporting of KPIs and employee scorecard